yunaranyancat/musubi/author.md

 **Author** is currently a first year student in Master's Degree of Computer Engineering at University of Orléans, France.
 His passion for technology, grew considerably stronger through ~~tiring~~ college classes and interesting books he bought online.
 One day, he asked himself,
 >what will I become in the next few years?

-After being a college student for almost `4` years (~~get~~ ~~me~~ ~~out~~), doing an internship doing back-end programming for `3` months and another `3` months doing front-end, he finally concluded, that, becoming a software developer is not the best option, yet.
+After being a college student for almost `4` years (~~get~~ ~~me~~ ~~out~~), did an internship as a full stack developer for a total of 6 months, he finally concluded, that, becoming a software developer is not the best option, yet.
 He started to invest his time in learning more about infosec, cybersec, then started to sharpen his arsenal, and now..

 he's still a **noob**.